randykinne/DRW-Prospect-Reddit-Bot/README.md

 # DRW Prospect Reddit Bot
 This is a twitter subreddit bot written in [Python](https://www.python.org/).
 It currently adds all daily posts from _DRWProspects_ twitter account into a single post to the Detroit Red Wings subreddit's daily discussion or game day thread post.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for different purposes.
-See ###Use### for notes on how to use the bot.
+See *Use* section for notes on how to use the bot.

 ### Prerequisites
 You will need to have [Python 3.6+](https://www.python.org/downloads/), [PRAW](https://praw.readthedocs.io/en/latest/getting_started/installation.html), and [python-twitter](https://python-twitter.readthedocs.io/en/latest/installation.html)

 ***If you've just installed Python3, pip3 will be included but might not be up-to-date.
 Update it by running the command: